derjulian2/ToolBox/XMLParser/README.txt

 - processing instructions (<?xml...?>)

-use XMLParser::parseXMLString() to parse a string into an XMLMessage use XMLMessage and XMLMessage::AddTag() and the returned XMLTag& as well as it's toString() to construct an XML-message
+use XMLParser::parseXMLString() to parse a string into an XMLMessage use XMLTree and XMLTree::AddTag() and the returned XMLTag& as well as it's to_string() to construct an XML-message